 Valentine’s Day after Trauma

 Valentine's Day can be a difficult time for survivors of interpersonal violence.
 The emphasis on romance and intimacy can trigger painful memories and emotions.
+These are also components of what we process during online therapy sessions especially when interpersonal trauma is present.

 Here are some tips for navigating Valentine's Day: